 In the end, every case is different, and with so many parasite-prevention products on the market making a decision can be difficult.
 Your best bet is to have a frank discussion with your veterinarian about figuring out which plan is best for you and your pet.

-Interested in becoming a Treatwell Pet Care members and having all of your pet's parasite-prevention needs covered?
-Just click the button below, or contact the Mobile Veterinary Services of Ottawa.
+Interested in becoming a Treatwell Pet Care member?
+Just click the button below!